stan-dev/cmdstanpy/docsrc/hello_world.rst

 It provides properties and functions to inspect the model code and filepaths.
 CmdStanPy, manages the environment variable ``CMDSTAN`` which specifies the path to the local CmdStan installation.
-The function :func:`cmdstanpy.cmdstan_path` returns the value of this environment variable.
+The function :func:`~cmdstan_path` returns the value of this environment variable.

 .. ipython:: python